 In the Santal village of Borotalpada, West Bengal, India, Trimukhi Platform in co-production with the Mexican National Council for Arts and Culture and in collaboration with Proyecto 3 (Mexico), Teatro Ojo (Mexico) and Modern Academy of Continuing Education (Kolkata) organised on 25th February 2012 the Fifth Night of Theatre: a night long program with stage works directed by artists from India, France and Mexico.
 Inviting established stage directors to build link with “unappreciated” art practices aims to give a proof that the capacity of inventing aesthetic forms pertains to all.
-The Night of Theatre n°5 started at 5 pm on 25th February 2012 with the arriving of the bus bringing 21 guests from Kolkata.
+The Night of Theatre n°5 started at 5 pm with the arriving of the bus bringing 21 guests from Kolkata.
 At 6 pm, after a Santhal welcome ceremony and tea, the audience, following a Santhal dance procession discovered the photographies exhibited in the rooms of the Cultural Centre in construction.
 Around 6:30 pm, the theatre presentations began, at first near by the lake, then in the middle of a narrow path that leads towards the Centre and finally in the Cultural Centre itself.
 In between each stage work, Mahato tribal dances were performed.
 Around midnight, diner was served in the courtyard of the Cultural Centre.
 The rest of the Night was spent in talks, dances, walking around the star lit landscape.
 In the early morning, villagers came back for a second meal.
 This time the children took the initiative of serving the food and then they danced again.
 Little more than 500 peoples assisted the events, two third of them from Borotalpada village.
-Two stage works had been specially prepared for the event and rehearsed with Borotalpada villagers during the weeks preceding the festival: Guignol’s dol and I saw the world resting within itself.
+Two stage works were specially prepared for the event and rehearsed with Borotalpada villagers during the weeks preceding the festival: Guignol’s dol and I saw the world resting within itself.

-|Full programme in PDF →|
+|Full programme in PDF|

-|Press on Night of Theatre →|
+|Press on Night of Theatre|

 BRINGING THE “CENTRE” AT THE PERIPHERY